611 East Second Street | Architect: George Wirth | b. 1883 | Lost: ca. 1915

 As you may have read, these past weeks Maryanne Norton and I have been digging up history on today’s Shel/Don Building, whose upper level was leased as the Duluth Municipal Court for 20 years beginning in 1909.
 Looking into the courtroom portion of this building’s history made us realize we had omitted an important public building in our book, Lost Duluth: the 1883 St. Louis County Courthouse that stood at 611 East Second Street.

-The first St. Louis County Courthouse was wherever the Honorable John Carey was living after he became judge of probate in 1859, which at first was his home in Oneota Township.
+The first St. Louis County Courthouse was wherever the Honorable John Carey was living after he became judge of probate in 1859, which at first was his home in the town of Oneota.
 In 1865 it moved with Carey to Robert Jefferson’s former home at 430 Lake Avenue South.
 Similarly, Duluth’s city government and police were operated from rented rooms above a Superior Street saloon—and would until 1889.

 According to historian Dwight Woodbridge, a “long fight for a new courthouse and city hall building” began in April 1883.
 Woodbridge reports that “the courthouse and city hall bonds were defeated by a large majority, the citizens shying at the very idea of a new bond issue, so the county went to work and put up that remarkable shack that served St. Louis county as a courthouse for over twenty years.”